This video goes over how to stay motivated during nursing school. If you don’t want to watch the video keep reading below.

 Staying Motivated in Nursing School

-Hopefully, you genuinely want to work in this field, and you aren’t just doing it because your parents or someone else told you to.
+It’s important that you have a genuine interest in this field and that you are not doing it just because someone else told you to.

-When you go after a career path that makes you excited, it’s that primary motivation that you can go back to time and time again.
+When you choose a career path that excites you, it’s that primary motivation that you can go back to time and time again.

-Is it so you can help people feel better?
+- Is it to help people feel better?

-Is it to make a difference in other peoples’ lives?
+- To make a difference in other people’s lives?

-Imagine a scenario you want to play out once you’re finished with your studies and rotations, and you're finally a licensed nurse.
+It’s helpful to visualize where you want to be once you’re finished with your studies and rotations and become a licensed nurse.

 What are you doing?
 How are you feeling?
 Who are you working with?